I can advise you about your British citizenship application, including naturalisation and registration.

-- Where both parents are naturalising as British (or one parent is naturalising and the other has ILR)
+- Both parents are naturalising as British (or one parent is naturalising and the other has ILR)

-- Where the child was born in the UK and a parent later acquires ILR or PR
+- The child was born in the UK and a parent later acquires ILR or PR

 - Where the child was born in the UK and has lived here for the first 10 years of their life

 Nationality and citizenship law is complex, and different laws may apply to people born at different times over the past 100 years.
-The UK’s history of colonisation and empire may still be relevant to whether you are British or can register as British.
+The UK’s history of colonisation and empire may still be relevant to whether you are British or can register as a British citizen.

 I can advise you about your eligibility for citizenship, and on preparation for citizenship and passport applications.
-If you would like advice about British nationality or your eligibility for naturalisation or registration, please contact me.
+If you would like advice about your British citizenship application, please contact me.